musty-codified/ByteWorksAssessment/backend-services/README.md

 For any issues or queries, please raise a ticket on the GitHub repository or email me at ilemonamustapha@@gmail.com.

 ## API Documentation ##
-The application exposes a RESTful API for creating and managing delivery locations and optimizing routes.
+The application exposes RESTfuls APIs for courier-service backend.
 The tool for API documentation used in is Swagger, you can open the same inside a browser at the following url - [here](http://localhost:8888/swagger-ui/index.html#/)